expo/expo/docs/pages/build-reference/variables.md

 ## Using plaintext environment variables

 Plaintext environment variables are strings that you are comfortable with committing to your source control and using inside of your client app code.
-For example, you might use an `API_URL` variable to tell you app what backend to use.
+For example, you might use an `API_URL` variable to tell your app what backend to use.

 You can specify environment variables for specific build jobs using `eas.json`: